10up/frontity-packages/README.md

 1. `npm install`
 2. `npm run dev`

 You need to have a working WordPress environment with the ElasticPress plugin.
 This frontity project assumes you have a `elasticpress.test` WordPress environment.
-If you want to connect to a different WordPress environment, change the appropriate settings in `frontitity.settings.ts`.
+If you want to connect to a different WordPress environment, change the appropriate settings in `frontity.settings.ts`.

 The individual packages are in the `packages` dir. `packages/twentypress` is a theme forked from the oficcial frontity theme which is just used for testing the custom packages.